qjhong/SLUSCHI/README.md

 <!-- wp:list {"ordered":true} -->
 <ol class="uds-list"><!-- wp:list-item -->
 <li>A typical calculation with SLUSCHI takes a few days/weeks, with CPU cost ranging from 5,000 to 100,000 CPU hours.
-In <a href="https://blogs.brown.edu/qhong/?page_id=7">this page</a>, I list the systems I have studied.</li>
+On <a href="[https://blogs.brown.edu/qhong/?page_id=7](https://faculty.engineering.asu.edu/hong/systems-tested/)">this page</a>, I list the systems I have studied.</li>
 <!-- /wp:list-item -->

 <!-- wp:list-item -->